 2. Neurological symptoms – dizziness, numbness in the limbs, severe tremors, facial pain, seizures, headaches or migraines, confusion, fatigue, slurred speech and hyperactivity.

 3. Physical symptoms – nausea, vertigo, skin lesions, ringing in the ears, loss of taste, muscular and joint pain, irregular menstrual cycle, heart attack symptoms and menstrual cramps, diarrhea, abdominal pain, painful swallowing, asthma-like symptoms, thinning hair, hair loss, burning during urination, excessive thirst, fluid retention, high blood pressure, allergic reactions in the mouth, weight gain or loss, leg swelling and bloating.

-4. Carcinogenic – The ester bond in aspartame breaks down to formaldehyde and methanol, which are each toxic.
-It comes as no surprise that this popular artificial sweetener has also been associated with cancer.
+4. Carcinogenic – The ester bond in aspartame breaks down to the toxic formaldehyde and methanol.
+That’s why this popular artificial sweetener is associated with cancer.

 5. Stroke – Two new studies by University of Miami Miller School of Medicine researchers link diet soda and salt to increased risk of vascular events, including stroke.